 This post contains affiliate links.

 When you’re incubating eggs, it helps to have some idea what’s going on inside, but you can’t exactly crack them open to see, right?
 So instead, we shine a bright light through the egg to see the contents inside.
-During incubation, candling is done a few times to see how well the embryo is developing.
+The name candling actually comes from the olden days when chicken farmers would use an actual candle to see inside the egg.
+These days we have much more convenient and safe ways of seeing the embryo development inside the egg.

 How do you candle eggs?

-Most importantly, before you ever handle fertile eggs that you’re incubating, make sure to wash your hands really well with antibacterial soap and rinse them clean.
-Although eggs may seem solid to the naked eye, eggs are actually porous on their surface.
 Handling the eggs with unclean hands can cause bacteria on your hands to transfer to the developing embryo inside.
 Don’t take this risk, make sure you wash super well!

-To candle your eggs, you can either use a special egg candling lamp or a simple flashlight.
-The benefit to the egg candler is the ease of use and it’s quite a bit safer for the egg.
 The egg candler will cradle the egg for you so it’s mostly hands free.
 They also tend to be brighter than your average flashlight.

-If all you have is a flashlight, don’t fear!
-Candling eggs with a flashlight is very easy and works pretty well.
-Make sure to candle eggs at night and turn off any lights in the room.
+Make sure to candle eggs at night and do it in a dark room.
 Then simply turn on your light and cup the light beam with your hands to funnel the light.
 Hold the egg with that same cupping hand over the flashlight and voila!
 You’ll be able to see inside the egg!

 How often should I candle eggs?

-It’s a good idea to candle the eggs on day 7 and day 10, then again on day 18 right before you set the eggs into lockdown.
 Don’t handle the eggs at all after day 18, as the chicks inside will be prepping themselves for hatch day and shouldn’t be disturbed.

-It’s a good idea to handle the eggs as little as possible during incubation to avoid contaminating or breaking the eggs.
 If you can hold off on the temptation to candle them constantly (I know this is super hard to do!) it will be better for the eggs and developing chicks.

 What will I see when candling eggs on day 7?